 “It remains the case that capitalism is immensely destructive, obstructing the prospects for broad human flourishing.
 What we need is an understanding of anticapitalist strategies that avoids both the false optimism of wishful thinking and the disabling pessimism that emancipatory social transformation is beyond strategic reach.”

 Eric Olin Wright in “How to Be an Anti-capitalist in the 21st Century” describes five ‘strategic logics’: smashing capitalism, dismantling capitalism, taming capitalism, resisting capitalism, escaping capitalism.
 This framework is a useful starting point for thinking about anti-capitalist and revolutionary strategy.
 But it is simplistic and I explain where my thinking differs in the last section of this post.

 This is the classic revolutionary strategy of seizing state power by force.
-I call this the vanguard Marxism.
+This is known a orthodox or vanguard Marxism.

 Wright describes its rationale: The system is unreformable and all attempts to make life bearable will fail.
 Small reforms improve people’s lives when popular movements are strong but these gains are vulnerable to attack and reversible.
 It is an illusion that capitalism can become a benign social system so ordinary people can live meaningful happy lives.
 Capitalism needs to be destroyed and an alternative built.
 The progress of an emancipatory alternative society may be gradual but it requires a decisive rupture with the existing systems of power to get there.